88250/liandi/README.md

 ## 💡 Introduction

-LianDi Notes is an open source desktop note application that supports Windows, Mac and Linux.
+LianDi Note is an open source desktop note application that supports Windows, Mac and Linux.

-Welcome to [LianDi Notes Official Discussion Area](https://hacpai.com/tag/liandi-biji) to learn more.
+Welcome to [LianDi Note Official Discussion Area](https://hacpai.com/tag/liandi-biji) to learn more.

 ## ✨  Features